 To the relationship, The Star showing up is almost always a good sign.
 It usually means that you are able to detach from your ego’s point of view and to see the other more objectively.
-You have less attachment to outcome for yourself and truly desire what is best for your beloved.
+You have less attachment to the outcome for yourself and truly desire what is best for your beloved.
 This is true love and pure magick.

 With ‘star consciousness‘ it is easy to manifest anything – including a fantastic and mutually beneficial relationship based on firm friendship.

 If this card describes your beloved, he or she will be more concerned with the bigger picture than with details.
 Philosophical and concerned with doing right, this person wants to know that all their actions contribute to the greater good.
 Friendships are important to them so you can’t be too possessive or start acting jealous around this person who often has friends of the opposite sex.

 Sometimes they can come across as detached to the point of cold.
 They aren’t always great with ‘the personal touch.’
 Having an almost alien-like quality and ability to see the bigger picture (as if looking at earth from space or some higher plane of existence), they do wish for everyone’s well-being but fail to see how a small act of kindness such as a smile or hug could make a difference.

 There is something epic about this card, there is no denying it.
 It combines the numerology of 1 (the self) with the 7 (bridge between heaven and earth).
 17 is a magical number in its own right.
 Combined with the symbology of The Star which traditionally contains the constellation of the Pleiades, we have a Star Gate through which higher consciousness can flow.